rootless-containers/slirp4netns/slirp4netns.1.md

 # OPTIONS

 **-c**, **--configure**
-bring up the interface.
+bring up the TAP interface.
 IP will be set to 10.0.2.100 (network address + 100) by default.
 IPv6 will be set to a random address.
+Starting with v0.4.0, the loopback interface (**lo**) is brought up as well.

 **-e**, **--exit-fd=FD**
 specify the FD for terminating slirp4netns.
+When the FD is specified, slirp4netns exits when a **poll(2)** event happens on the FD.

 **-r**, **--ready-fd=FD**
 specify the FD to write to when the initialization steps are finished.
+When the FD is specified, slirp4netns writes **"1"** to the FD and close the FD.
 Prior to v0.4.0, the FD was written after the network configuration (**-c**) but before the API socket configuration (**-a**).